SoftUni-Internal/interactive-content/EN/04-For-Loop/07-Summary.md

 ## In this lesson you learned:

-For-loops are used when we need to execute a block of code multiple times
+For-loops are used when we need to execute a block of code multiple times.

 * The for-loop syntax consists of: